schmidj/PredictSalmonRuns/README.md

 ## Goals

-- Predict future salmon runs to support fisheries management.
+- Predict salmon runs in 2025 for the [Salmon Prize Project]{https://salmonprize.com/}.

 ## Tech Stack